tiarno/reachtim/content/articles/bottle.md

 The following is an example of using the `form2js` library and jQuery.
 You can use the library with arbitrarily nested JSON documents.
 However, you need to make a couple of changes to your Bottle app.
 This example template and the changed app code are in the GitHub files `alt_people.py` and `alt_person_update.tpl`.

 The main change to the `people` app is the `update_person` function, which now looks like the following.
 It reads the JSON string from the request body and converts it.
-The `loads` function is included in the `pymongo` package that provides conversion from a string instance to a BSON document).
-Finally, it converts the `_id` to an ObjectId and saves the record back to the database.
+The `loads` function is included in the `pymongo` package; it provides conversion from a string instance to a BSON document.
+Finally, our function converts the `_id` to an ObjectId and saves the record back to the database.

     :::python
     @app.post('/')